Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Classification of finite dimensional P-representations

-Define $D_d \cong \bS_1^d$ to be the $d$-torus interpreted as the group of unitary diagonal matrices of size $d$.
-There is a group action of $D_d$ on the set of P-modules over $\C^d$:

-using obvious notations.
-Note that $A_wZ$ and $B_wZ$ are now {\it weighted} partial shift operators so that $e_k$ is sent to $\varphi_k e_{k+1}$ by $A_wZ$ or $B_wZ$.
-By \cite{BW23}, we deduce that {\it every} irreducible atomic P-module is unitarily equivalent to a P-module in the form $Z \cdot m_w$.
+where $D_z$ is the diagonal matrix with coefficients equal to $1$ except the last one equal to $z$.
+By \cite{BW23}, we have that {\it every} irreducible atomic P-module is unitarily equivalent to a P-module of the form $m_{w,z}$.